Written by Medicover Team and Medically Reviewed by Dr Afshaan Shaik, Gynecologist

 Causes of Chronic Migraines During Pregnancy

-Understanding the causes and finding effective ways to manage these headaches is crucial for a healthier and more comfortable pregnancy.
+Understanding the causes and knowing what to do if you have a headache during pregnancy is crucial for a healthier and more comfortable pregnancy.

 Chronic migraines are more than just regular headaches.
-They are severe, often debilitating, and can last for hours or even days.
+They are severe, often debilitating and can last for hours or even days.
 During pregnancy, the changes in your body can trigger migraines more frequently.
-Let's delve into the primary causes of chronic migraines during pregnancy.

 Fluctuating Hormone Levels